snputils.ancestry.genobj

 - file (str or pathlib.Path): Path to the file where the data will be saved.
 It should end with

-.
-If the provided path does not have one of these extensions, the.msp
+.mspor.msp.tsv.
+If the provided path does not have one of these extensions, the.mspextension will be appended.

 If the file already exists, it will be overwritten.